Polymer/old-docs-site/articles/spa.md

 **Note** Right now, `<core-animated-pages selected="0">` is hard-coded to select the first page.
 We'll [make that dynamic](#databinding) later.
 {: .alert .alert-info }

 By now you should have <a href="demos/spa/example1.html" target="_blank">a basic app</a>, but there's **something subtle to notice**.
-Thanks to Polymer's [layout attributes](/docs/polymer/layout-attrs.html) and the [default styles](/articles/styling-elements.html#default-styles) provided by each element, we've **achieved a responsive app without writing a lick of CSS**!
+Thanks to Polymer's [layout attributes](/docs/polymer/layout-attrs.html) and the [default styles](/articles/styling-elements.html#default-styles) provided by each element, you've **achieved a responsive app without writing a lick of CSS**!
 Of course, with a little inspiration from the [material design color palette](http://www.google.com/design/spec/style/color.html), [less than 10 CSS rules](demos/spa/styles.css) turns the app into something beautiful.

 <p layout horizontal center-center>
 <a href="demos/spa/example1.html" target="_blank">